 Your solution will depend on the cause of your bad breath.
 Bad breath can be caused by:

 - Various foods, such as garlic and onions, whose aromatic substances are absorbed into the bloodstream and exhaled through the lungs as smelly breath odors (so, the odors that can emanate from the stomach via a burp are fleeting and not considered the true source of most bad breath problems).
 Experiment with avoiding these foods to determine whether they’re the culprits behind your bad breath.

 - Tobacco use can result in short-term, foul mouth odors.
 Smoking not only causes your mouth to smell of cigarettes and smoke, but it also can dry out the oral mucosa, causing stinky breath.
 Your best bet is to quit smoking.
-Columbia students can reach out to Tobacco Cessation for help.

 - General dental hygiene can determine whether your breath will smell fresh and sweet or offensive and unspeakable.
 The mouth offers a moist, dark, and warm environment for bacteria to thrive.
 The presence of these bacteria are the source of the problem for most sufferers of halitosis, because the bacteria react with sulfur-containing proteins in the mouth to help generate the release of volatile sulfur compounds, which are gases that smell like rotten eggs.
 In addition to brushing and flossing regularly, tongue brushing and scraping can be very effective at removing smelly sulfurous compounds from the mouth.
 You can find tongue brushes and scrapers at most pharmacies and supermarkets.
 Follow instructions on tongue brush and scraper packaging to avoid gagging or choking.